ThaisGO/jobs-list/README.md

 ## Overview

 This project consists of a simple list of jobs from various companies with a filter based on categories.
-It is also responsive to any device
+It is also responsive to any device.
 You can [check it out here](https://jobs-list-eight.vercel.app/)

-If you want to download the code check the [Project setup](#project-setup) section.
+If you want to download the code, check the [Project setup](#project-setup) section.

 ### Screenshot
 <!-- TODO -->
+soon
 ![](./screenshot.jpg)

 ## The Project